-Be careful not to let alcohol or other drugs decrease your ability to take care of yourself and make sensible decisions.
+Be careful not to let alcohol or other drugs decrease your ability to take care of yourself and make sensible decisions, including getting and giving consent.

 Trust your gut feelings.
 If a place or the way your date acts makes you nervous or uneasy, get out.